 A Puppy’s First Visit

-If you have a puppy, you might be wondering, “can I take my puppy to the dog park?”.
-There are a few extra precautions you should consider.
+If you have a puppy, you might wonder, “Can I take my puppy to the dog park?”
+There are a few extra precautions you should consider before taking any young pup to the dog park.

-Before visiting, check with your vet to make sure your puppy has the green light to go to the park and is current on all of its vaccinations.
-It’s recommended to wait at least 10 days after the third round of vaccinations to visit a dog park.
-And while highly unlikely that a dog would mate while at a dog park (especially while supervised) it’s not advised to have an unneutered dog at the dog park.
-They can be more feisty and emotionally charged, and other dogs can sense the dog is unneutered too.
+Before visiting the dog park, check with your vet to make sure your puppy has the green light to go to the park and is current on all vaccinations.
+It’s recommended that you wait at least 10 days after the third round of vaccinations to visit a dog park.
+It’s also better to wait to take your pup to the dog park until they have been spayed or neutered.

 You should also keep your puppy on a long leash while in the park on your first visit, only tugging when you see a problem (note: you’ll need a shorter leash to take them in and out of the dog park — the length will depend on your park’s specific rules & regulations).
 The sense of freedom is what the dog park is all about, so it is important to teach that to your puppy and not to overdo it with your corrections.
 Making sure the leash is there will keep your puppy out of trouble.